BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 the WWAS program, including your name, logo, images, and videos of your AS Devices.

-**39.12.****Managed integrations (Preview).** Managed integrations is a feature of AWS IoT Device Management that allows you to create or access cloud-to-cloud connectors which link your AWS resources with one or more of your devices (“C2C Connectors”).
-Any C2C Connector you create is Your Content, and any C2C Connector created by another customer that you access is Third- Party Content.
+**39.12.
+Managed integrations.** Managed integrations is a feature of AWS IoT Device Management that allows you to create or access cloud-to-cloud connectors which link your AWS resources with one or more of your devices (“C2C Connectors”).
+Any C2C Connector you create is Your Content, and any C2C Connector created by another customer that you access is Third-Party Content.
 AWS does not create or manage any C2C Connectors.

 You may share your C2C Connectors with other AWS customers.
 If you do, you authorize AWS as your service provider to list those C2C Connectors and